mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 **NOT** : `!`

-When the *condition* evaluates as *false* the *clickable-button* with the corresponding `KeyName` will not be present on the Function key panel (ignoring the Markup specification).
+When the *condition* evaluates to *false* the *clickable-button* with the corresponding `KeyName` will not be present on the Function key panel (ignoring the Markup specification).

-As any other *response-indicator* the indicator-number will be set or reset when used, i.e. `_IN[nn]` will be set to `1` (or `*INnn` to `*On` in RPG syntax).
+As any other *response-indicator*, the indicator-number will be set or reset when used, i.e. `_IN[nn]` will be set to `1` (or `*INnn` to `*On` in RPG syntax).

-The specification `F6 06:!30` can be read as:
+The specification `F6 06:!30` can be read as follows:

-*"Command key F6 is available to Record (and the text visible) if indicator 30 is OFF.
-If user presses F6 to submit page, the indicator 06 will be turned `ON` (ready for application Logic to check its value).*
+*"Command key F6 is available to the Record (and the text visible) if indicator 30 is OFF.
+If the user presses F6 to submit page, the indicator 06 will be turned `ON` (ready for application Logic to check its value in conditional Logic code).*

->Function and Attention keys use the same format.
-The name of the Record class attribute `FunctionKeys` or `AttentionKeys` differentiates its use.
+>`Function` and `Attention` keys use the same format.
+The name of the Record class attribute `FunctionKeys` or `AttentionKeys` differentiates its purpose.

 ## Display Page Layout and Function key Panel corresponding location.

-Display pages as HTML use a two-panel [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex), where one of the panels is used to contain the function key clickable elements and the other to contain the `DdsFile` and its active record format renderings.
+Display pages as HTML use a two-panel [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex), where one of the panels is used to contain the function-key-clickable elements and the other to contain the `DdsFile` and its active record format display elements.

-By default the [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) uses CSS to position the panels as two vertical columns where the Function keys are shown on the left and the **Main** Display file elements (file and active records) to the right.
+By default, the [Flex Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) uses CSS to position the panels as two vertical columns where the Function keys are shown on the left and the **Main** Display file elements (file and active records) to the right.

-There is a placeholder [tagHelper](https://www.learnrazorpages.com/razor-pages/tag-helpers/) element called `DdsFunctionKeys` which is frequently generated durning Migration right after `DdsFile` tagHelper, like so:
+There is a placeholder [tagHelper](https://www.learnrazorpages.com/razor-pages/tag-helpers/) element called `DdsFunctionKeys` which is frequently generated during Migration, right after `DdsFile` tagHelper, like so:

 ```html
 <form id="MonarchForm" method="post">